CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning: Additional qualitative results

 Top-row of \Cref{fig:emergents_supp2}: The assistant first attempts to locate the person in the striped shirt relative to the woman drinking.
-It initially misidentifies coordinates, so it composes two tools: First, it uses $ cv2.circle()$ to draw red points at hypothesized locations — visually flagging potential errors.
-Then, it corrects the coordinates and uses $PIL.Image.crop()$ to zoom into the region for closer inspection.
+It initially misidentifies coordinates, so it composes two tools: First, it uses \texttt{cv2.circle()}to draw red points at hypothesized locations — visually flagging potential errors.
+Then, it corrects the coordinates and uses \texttt{PIL.Image.crop()} to zoom into the region for closer inspection.
 Finally, it confirms the spatial relationship: the striped-shirt person is indeed to the left, seated next to the drinking woman — no occlusion or misleading posture.

 Bottom-row of \Cref{fig:emergents_supp2}: The assistant must extract a precise numerical value from a scientific plot showing $(\Delta m^2)$ vs. $sin^2(2\theta)$.
-It follows a multi-step strategy: Identify region: Uses $ImageDraw.rectangle()$ to highlight the blue shaded 90\% confidence level (CL) band.
-Zoom in: Crops the upper boundary of this region using $PIL.Image.crop()$ to isolate the extreme right edge — where $(\Delta m^2)$ reaches its maximum within the CL.
+It follows a multi-step strategy: Identify region: Uses \texttt{ImageDraw.rectangle()} to highlight the blue shaded 90\% confidence level (CL) band.
+Zoom in: Crops the upper boundary of this region using \texttt{PIL.Image.crop()} to isolate the extreme right edge — where $(\Delta m^2)$ reaches its maximum within the CL.
 Finally interpret scale and answer.

 While these reasoning trajectories during RL exploration are not without flaws, e.g. occasionally exhibiting imprecise coordinate estimation or redundant tool calls, they collectively demonstrate the potential of tool-augmented multimodal reasoning.